Friday, August 27, 2021

 Legacy of Mary, Mother of Jesus

-In the eyes of the Catholics, Mary is probably the only human perceived as someone more than human and a little below supernatural.
+In the eyes of the Catholics, Mary is probably the only human perceived as someone more than human and a little below supernatural or divine.
 She was after all the mother of Jesus.

 There are countless of churches, schools, institutions and organizations in many countries across the world named after St. Mary.
 My wife was once the school principal of a secondary school called SM St. Mary Papar.
 A good friend of mine who now lives in Vancouver was once a student of one of the oldest secondary schools in Sabah, SM St. Mary Sandakan originally built in 1883.
 Therefore, it would be unthinkable not to have a church named after St. Mary in Israel.